faucetsdn/udmi/docs/specs/metadata.md

 ## Metadata Registration and Validation

-Using UDMI on a project entails not only the base device and server implementations, but also properly registering and validating device configuration.
+Using UDMI on a project entails not only the base device implementations, but also properly registering and validating device configuration.
 The [registrar](../tools/registrar.md) tool and [validator](../tools/validator.md) tool provide a means to configure and check site installations, respectively.